DeKUT-DSAIL/dsa2021/acoustic-processing/README.md

 ## Acoustic Ecosytstem Monitoring
+Ecosystems contain vast amounts of acoustic data that tell a lot about what is happening in them.
+In this task, we will demonstrate how we can automatically classify birds from their vocalizations.
+We will use acoustic data from [Xeno-canto](https://www.xeno-canto.org/) to train baseline models for acoustic classification of birds

 ## Acoustic Road Traffic Monotoring
 This work will use a data set from the [Fraunhofer Institute for Digital Media Technology](https://www.idmt.fraunhofer.de/en/publications/traffic.html) of audio recordings of vehicles driving along a road under different conditions.
 The dataset contains four vehicle types namely bus, car, motorcycle and truck.